bpkg/bpkg/README.md

 ### 3. Source Code

-To directly install `bpkg` from it's source code you have to clone it's repository and run the `install` script:
+To directly install `bpkg` from it's source code you have to clone it's repository and run the `setup.sh` script:

 ```sh
 $ git clone https://github.com/bpkg/bpkg.git